-St Cuthberts Cave is between Belford and Wooler
+St Cuthberts Cave is on the moors between Belford and Wooler

 Postcode for Satnav - TD15 2UJ.